-We have incurred significant operating losses since our inception and have an accumulated deficit of \$1.2 billion as of June 30, 2016.
+We have incurred significant operating losses since our inception and have an accumulated deficit of \$1.2 billion as of September 30, 2016.
 Management expects operating losses and negative cash flows to continue for the foreseeable future.
-As of June 30, 2016, we had cash, cash equivalents and marketable securities of \$34.3 million, which is available to fund future operations.
-Taking into account the repayment of our outstanding debt classified within current liabilities on our condensed consolidated balance sheet as of June 30, 2016, we anticipate that we will be required to obtain funds from license and collaboration agreements resek additional equity or debt financing to fundour operations through the next 12 months.
-It is unclear if any such transactions will occur, and if they will be on satisfactory terms.
-If we are unable to achieve the level of funds from licensing and collaboration agreements or obtain external financing in the second half of 2016, as contemplated in our operating plan, we have plans to implement certain cost cutting actions to reduce our working capital requirements commencing in the fourth quarter of 2016.
-Consistent with the actions we have taken in the past, we will take the necessary and appropriate steps to enable the continued operation of the business and preservation of the valueof our assets for the next 12 months, including taking actions such as the out-licensing or sale of non-strategic assets, reducing personnel-related costs, curtailing our development activities and reducing other expenditures that are withinour control.
-These reductions in expenditures, if implemented, may have an adverse impact on our ability to achieve certain of our planned objectives.
-Our ability to raise additional capital in the equity and debt markets, should we choose to do so, is dependent on a number of factors, including, but not limited to, the market demand for our common stock or debt, which itself is subject to a number of pharmaceutical development and business risks and uncertainties, as w
+As of September 30, 2016, we had cash and cash equivalents of \$20.6 million, which is available to fund future operations.
+Taking into account the repayment of our outstanding debt classified within current liabilities on our condensed consolidated balance sheet as of September 30, 2016, without the receipt of additional funds from license and collaboration agreements or additional equity or debt financing, we will be unable to fund our operations through the next 12 months.
+Based on our current projections, we expect our current cash and cash equivalents will be sufficient to fund our operations into the first quarter of 2017.
+We may not be able to obtain sufficient additional funding through monetizing certain of our existing assets, entering into new license and collaboration agreements, issuing additional equity or debt instruments or any other means, and if we are able to do so, they may not be on satisfactory terms.
+Based on discussions to date, equity financings are primarily dependent on positive clinical data and we may not be able to generate adequate favorable clinical data to obtain funding.
+Consistent with the actions we have taken in the past, we will take steps intended to enable the continued operation of the business which may include out-licensing or sale of assets, reducing personnel-related costs, curtailing our development activities and reducing other expenditures that are within our control.
+These reductions in expenditures may have a material adverse impact on our ability to achieve certain of our planned objectives.
+Our ability to raise additional capital in the equity and debt markets, should we choose to do so, is dependent on a number of factors, including, but not limited to, the market demand for our common stock or debt, which itself is subject